Gaspar-Cdv/graph-data-structures-JS/README.md

-    graph.roots;              // return nodes with no parents graph.leaves;             // return nodes with no children graph.getParents(node);   // return parents of a specific node graph.getChildren(node);  // return children of a specific node graph.getNeighbors(node); // return parents and children of a specific node (without redundancy)
+    graph.roots;              // return nodes with no parents graph.leaves;             // return nodes with no children graph.innerNodes;         // return nodes which are neither root nor leaf graph.getParents(node);   // return parents of a specific node graph.getChildren(node);  // return children of a specific node graph.getNeighbors(node); // return parents and children of a specific node (without redundancy)